 Modern cars are almost impossible to start without the right key.
 On older car models, you can often start the engine without a key with the help of a screwdriver and a hammer.
 It is also possible to hotwire the engine.

-If you have a newer car model, you must either find the original key or have it towed to a professional locksmith or an authorized dealer.
+If you have a newer car model, you must either find the original key, or have it towed to a professional locksmith or an authorized dealer.

 How to Start a Car Without a Key

-With the use of a screwdriver and hammer or a screwdriver and dill, you can get the engine running, but you must be careful.
+With the use of a screwdriver and hammer or a screwdriver and drill, you can get the engine running, but you must be careful.
 If you make a wrong move, you could damage the car’s ignition switch.

 This common technique allows you to disable the lock pins.
 On the downside, it will damage the key mechanism, requiring the need to get it replaced.
 You need to gain access to where the inner flaps begin in the ignition.
 This requires you to get into the keyhole about 2/3 inches.
 Use your drill or hammer to access the area.

 Once you have access, you can insert the screwdriver head and try to turn the ignition.
 If there’s no screwdriver handy, any metal piece that’s flat might work.

 You can’t hotwire a newer car, but it should work with most models to the 1990s.
 This method helps you bypass the ignition system.